 How to Reduce Bad Debt

 You reduce bad debt by stopping it before it starts: screen customer credit before extending terms, invoice accurately, follow up early and consistently, and act fast on at-risk accounts before they slide into default.
-Bad debt is rarely a single bad customer.
-It is usually the result of small gaps in credit policy, invoicing, and follow-up that compound over time.
-This guide covers the practical steps that keep more of your receivables collectible.
+Bad debt is rarely the fault of a single bad customer.
+It is usually the result of small gaps in credit policy, invoicing, and follow-up that compound over time until a manageable balance becomes uncollectible.
+This guide covers the practical steps that keep more of your receivables collectible, and how an AI-native platform like Monk closes the gaps that let balances age.

 What causes bad debt in the first place?